Our Association > Registration > About Registration

 For a full list of transfer requirements, please refer to the Ownership Transfer Form.

-All applications, transfers, and Temp to Perm transactions MUST BE accompanied by AT LEAST FOUR (4) CURRENT color photographs showing all markings.
+All applications and Temp to Perm transactions MUST BE accompanied by AT LEAST FOUR (4) CURRENT color photographs showing all markings.

-The four photographs must be as follows: Left side, Right side, Headshot 1, Headshot 2
+The four photographs must be as follows: Left side, Right side, Headshot 1, Rear

-The head shots must be of the head facing the camera WITH THE FORELOCK PULLED COMPLETELY ASIDE SO THE ENTIRE FLAT OF THE FACE IS CLEARLY VISIBLE.
+The head shot must be of the head facing the camera WITH THE FORELOCK PULLED COMPLETELY ASIDE SO THE ENTIRE FLAT OF THE FACE IS CLEARLY VISIBLE.

 The side shots must show the entire horse from ears to hooves.